Chapeaunyra/Web/README.md

 # Web stuff
 *Here are some cool things to do in Web.
 I've made this repo as a memo because i'm lazy.*

+## Button Glowing Border Effect
+Some CSS to customize your buttons.

+Advantages :
+    Easy to make

+Disadvantages
+    To be done in last

 ## Dropdown Card Menu
 Some code which made a perfect dropdown card menu.
 You've got a nice profile picture, some texte as Name and a subtitle for the person.